vaibhav9518/FaceReck/README.md

 * **Student**: Vaibhav Sharma

 ##Overview
-FaceReck is a software tool built using C,C++ and python, which can be used to recognize faces of celebrities in Videos.
+FaceReck is a software tool built using C, C++ and Python, which can be used to recognize faces of celebrities in videos.
 The tool uses semi-supervised learning which is a class of supervised learning that also makes use of unlabeled data for training.
 The tool has two main algorithms implemented:
 * **Modified Adsorption** - http://talukdar.net/papers/adsorption_ecml09.pdf
 * **Low Density Separation** -http://www.gatsby.ucl.ac.uk/aistats/fullpapers/198.pdf